-Venice is, racially speaking, moderately diverse for LA: 64% white (mostly Germanic and English), 22% Latino (mostly Mexican) and 5% black.
-However, subculturally speaking, it’s a motley collection full of bikers, chooches, crusties, cyclists, dog-walkers, homeless, jocks, gays, skaters, surfers, stoners, tourists and more.
+Venice is, racially speaking, moderately diverse for Los Angeles: 64% white (primarily Germanic and English), 22% Latino of any race (mostly Mexican), and 5% black.
+However, sub-culturally speaking, it’s a motley collection full of bikers, chooches, crusties, cyclists, dog-walkers, homeless, jocks, gays, skaters, surfers, stoners, tourists, and more.
 I ventured over by myself in the morning and met up with KXLU‘s DJ Ned Learner later.
-It was a gorgeous day, although the air in Venice smelled like a mix of cheap cologne, burning marijuana, fish, sizzling street food and dog poop.
+It was a gorgeous day, although the air in Venice smelled like a mix of cheap cologne, burning marijuana, fish, sizzling street food, and dog poop.

 EARLY HISTORY OF THE AREA

 Venice was built atop the Ballona Wetlands, which were historically home to one of the largest concentrations of Chumash — the region’s indigenous people.
 Several thousand years later, the Tongva people arrived and established a village, Kecheek, just to the north.
 The first white people to arrive in the area were explorer Gaspar de Portolà and his party, which camped nearby in 1769.
 It was conquered, along with all of Alta California, for the Spanish.
 In 1819, Ygnacio and Augustin Machado, and Felipe and Tomas Talamantes were given permission to graze their cattle on the land, part of Rancho La Ballona.
 After Mexico achieved independence from Spain in 1821, individuals began to own the land and the Machados and Talamantes became owners of the land in 1839.
 The United States declared war against Mexico in 1846 and in 1848, conquered Alta California.
 The land was sold to Mrs. Nancy A. Lucas in 1874 and was farmed by her sons.